lups-tech/.github/profile/README.md

 Once we are happy with the MVP we have plans on refining the product and continuing to add value.
 Our current goals are to add:

-- Authorization and Authentication - to allow for multiple companies to use the product, with their own private lists of developers.
+- Authorization and Authentication - to allow for multiple companies to use the product, with their own private lists of developers (user authorization and authentication is now in place with third party log-in via google, as well as email and password).
 - The ability to save jobs to your account, to allow for ease of access to those details during hiring processes, or should a developer become available.
 - Easier editing of existing developers.